 Step 2: Posturing while playing and breath support

-Would like to stand or remain on your seat?
+Would you like to stand or remain on your seat?
 Don’t worry both are fine.
 You can now bring the instrument closer to your body.
-Well done, Atta boy!
+Well done!

 For breath support, learn to inhale a full-body breath to fill in the lungs from the diaphragm (and not from the chest up).
 Go on and practice breathing through the clarinet barrel; call it “finger-breath.”